-Each of our project teams—whether studying the effects of indoor air quality on neonatal health or developing solutions to country-wide drug stock outs—is comprised of researchers across disciplines working collaboratively with government officials, NGOs, and practitioners.
+Each of our project teams—whether studying the effects of indoor air quality on neonatal health or developing a global database for city and regional food policies—is comprised of researchers across disciplines working collaboratively with government officials, NGOs, and practitioners.
 What results is a comprehensive, solution-oriented process to improve equity in global health and well-being.

 We partner with research bodies, dissemination organizations, policy makers and implementers, and professional/practitioner organizations to address the challenge of global health inequity in innovative, transdisciplinary, and solution-oriented ways.